 The actual definition of an epidural is: regional anesthetic that isolates pain relief to the lower body by blocking the nerve roots.

 Something I truly regret is not taking a well done prenatal class.
 I took the one offered at the hospital but they didn’t tell me about natural birth techniques, skin to skin or delayed cord clamping.

 Knowledge is POWER.
-Hilary is offering an online prenatal class– she’s been an OB nurse since 2001.
+Hilary is offering a free online prenatal class– she’s been an OB nurse since 2001.
 Her course is meant to simplify labor and empower YOU, momma, no matter what you choose for your birth.
-You can grab her prenatal class here and use the code PC10 for 10% off 🙂
+You can grab her prenatal class here.

 - Heavy, dead feeling